Margarete Tietz: Social welfare activism

-After the First World War, the Tietz couple acquired the villa at Parkstraße 61 in Cologne-Marienburg, which had been built by Hervey Cotton Merrill in 1908.
+After war's end, the Tietz couple acquired the villa at Parkstraße 61 in Cologne-Marienburg, which had been built by Hervey Cotton Merrill in 1908.
 In December 1920, the couple's youngest son, Ulrich Albert, was born.

 Tietz and her husband supported numerous social projects in Cologne.
-She served as chairwoman for the Sisters' Association of the Jewish Asylum, to which she had belonged since 1911, chairwoman of the Association for Mothers' and Children's Rights and Cologne Association for Women's Studies.
-She and her mother-in-law Flora Tietz, were members of the Cologne Women's Club.
+She served as chair of the Sisters' Association of the Jewish Asylum, to which she had belonged since 1911, and also as chair of the Association for Mothers' and Children's Rights and Cologne Association for Women's Studies.
+She and her mother-in-law, Flora Tietz, were members of the Cologne Women's Club.

 She also founded the summer camp for working women and was a co-founder of the Cologne Family Service.
-She headed the Jewish Women's League in Cologne (Jüdischen Frauenbund), the Sisterhood of the Rhineland and Moriahloge, and the Jewish People's Kitchen founded in 1919.
+She headed the Jewish Women's League in Cologne (Jüdischen Frauenbund), the Sisterhood of the Rhineland and Moriahloge, and the Jewish People's Kitchen, which she helped to found in 1919.

-In 1925, Margarete Tietz was one of the ten female delegates to the first Federation Day of the Prussian Regional Association of Jewish Communities (PLV).
-During the Great Depression in the early 1930s, she and family members organized canteens to feed 800 starving people a day.
-For a time Margarete Tietz was a member of the social committee of the Prussian State Association of Jewish Communities.
-In 1929 she was one of the co-founders of GEDOK in Cologne.
-In the following period she supported numerous young female artists.
+In 1925, Margarete Tietz was one of ten women named as delegates to the first Federation Day of the Prussian Regional Association of Jewish Communities (PLV).
+During the Great Depression in the early 1930s, she and family members organized canteens to feed 800 starving people per day.

+For a time, Margarete Tietz was a member of the social committee of the Prussian State Association of Jewish Communities.
+In 1929, she was one of the co-founders of GEDOK in Cologne.
+She also subsequently supported numerous young female artists.